 The Compost Cloud initiative is part of a broad-based exploration of participatory composting processes.
 It addresses composting as a cross-species process that is influenced in its living, hybrid composition by human and, perhaps even more so, non-human actors.
 The shredding of compostable biomass serves to accelerate the exchange of energy between organisms that interact with each other in diverse and reciprocal ways.

-Conductive Pathways (shared dangers, charged yearnings) > PDF
+Conductive Pathways (shared dangers, charged yearnings)

 > Installation, 2016